The Widow Waltz Discussion Guide

 7. How do Georgia’s feelings about her mother evolve and shift over the course of the book?

-9. Georgia must eventually accept her revised reality and attempt to rebuild her life.
-Do you feel Georgia made the right process in this process?
+8. Georgia must eventually accept her revised reality and attempt to rebuild her life.
+Do you feel Georgia made the right decision in this process?
 If faced with this challenge, how would you imagine you’d move forward?